s-expressionists/Eclector/README.md

 The `eclector` system provides a portable implementation of a reader following the Common Lisp specification.

-**``eclector`` is in an early phase of its development.
-Its ASDF system structure, package structure, exported symbols and protocols may all change at any time without prior notice.**
+**``eclector`` is under active development.
+Its ASDF system structure, package structure, exported symbols and protocols may change at any time but are becoming less and less likely to do so in incompatible ways.**

 This document only gives a very brief overview and highlights some features.
 Proper documentation can be found in the `documentation`